 The noted international luxury jewellery brand Pandora entered Argentina in 2018 with the opening of its first mono-brand retail outlets.
-The company quickly found success in the country and it has expanded very rapidly, with seven Pandora stores operating in major shopping centres throughout the country by the end of 2019, helping it to overtake Swarovski as the leading brand of luxury jewellery by value share.
+The company quickly found success in the country and it has expanded very rapidly, helping it to overtake Swarovski as the leading brand of luxury jewellery by value share.

 Files are delivered directly into your account soon after payment is received and any tax is certification is verified (where applicable).